FOLLOW US

 Pier on Lake Spirit, Arnolds Park, Iowa, USA baluzek/ Getty Images

-Lakeside real estate doesn't get more affordable than in Spirit Lake, and the high quality of life here is exactly what you'd want to start a new chapter.
-This Midwest town is home to 5,439 people, so it's a relatively intimate urban setting.
-Buying a house in Spirit Lake is sure to please water sports enthusiasts, and there are other leisurely pursuits if you're not a water baby.
-You can get a four-bedroom home near East Okoboji Beach for as little as $230,000.
+Lakeside real estate doesn't get more affordable than the options in Spirit Lake.
+And the area's high quality of life here is exactly what you'd want to start a new chapter.
+This Midwest town is home to 5,439 people, so it's a pretty intimate setting.
+Obviously, water sports enthusiasts will like the idea of buying homes in Spirit Lake, but there are other leisure options, like hiking and visiting state parks, that don't involve water.
+It certainly helps that you can get a four-bedroom home near East Okoboji Beach for as little as $230,000.

 Advertisement